 In contrast, your cells can't absorb NAD directly since it's a large molecule that can't fit through your membranes.
 That's why your cells have to construct it from NMN.

 Many brands are selling NAD supplements; however, it is well known that your body can't absorb NAD.
 When you take NAD supplements, your gut first breaks them down into Vitamin B3, sugar, and phosphate before absorbing them, which defeats the purpose.
-This is why, if you want to boost NAD levels, you need to take a precursor like NMN.
+You must take a precursor like NMN to boost NAD levels.

 While some people turn to NAD IV (intravenous) therapy, it's worth noting that research on the effectiveness of NAD IV drips is scant at this time.